-1=Not met/developing 2=met/profici ent 3=met/exemplary Score Comments Program Competencies Addresses all program competencies Thoughtfully self-evaluates the degree to which each competency has been met Provides specific examples as to how each competency has been met Uses a variety of specific examples that could be from but not limited to coursework, faculty and staff interactions, peer interactions, field experience, internships and/or volunteer work, and involvement with student groups.
-Reflection Thoughtfully reflects on personal learning throughout the entire MPH experiences Thoughtfully reflects on personal areas of growth and development Career Directions Explores potential careers and gives specific reasons as to why these careers will be pursued Professionalism Writing is presented using standard conventions and in a professional manner and voice Citations, where needed, are given correctly
+1=Not met/developing 2=met/proficient 3=met/exemplary Score Comments Addresses all program competencies Thoughtfully self-evaluates the which each competency has Provides specific examples as competency has been met Uses a variety of specific examples as could be from but not limited coursework, faculty and staff peer interactions, field experinternships and/or volunteer involvement with student groups he degree to been met s to how each mples that d to interactions, ience, work, and Reflection Thoughtfully reflects on persection throughout the entire MPH example.
+Thoughtfully reflects on persection growth and development. experiences Explores potential careers a specific reasons as to why the will be pursued Writing is presented using so conventions and in a professional voice Citations, where needed, and correctly sional manner